scottbedard/nuxlifaunify/README.md

 2. [Create a database](https://docs.fauna.com/fauna/current/start/cloud#create-db)
 3. Create a server key and add it to `.env`
 4. Install dependencies, `npm install`
-5. Build the database, `npm run bootstrap-db`
+5. Build the database, `npm run bootstrap`
 6. Install [Netlify CLI](https://docs.netlify.com/cli/get-started/#installation)

 Once this is done, the following commands will be available.